• Skip to primary navigation

 2. Add in some of the milk and stir.

-5. Stir until the chocolate is melted.
+5. Stir until the melted chocolate fully incorporates into everything.

 hot chocolate being made in saucepan